hasanza/AuditorOnboarding/readme.md

 ### Could you have used immutable variables or constants in your contract?
 If so, where?

-Perhaps if the `rate` were fixed; in that case I would have used a immutable variable.
+Perhaps if the `rate` were fixed; in that case I would have used an immutable variable.

 ### How much storage space does the string “Hello” consume?